School of Medicine

 Professor of Chemical and Systems Biology and of Developmental Biology

-Current Research and Scholarly Interests Interactions between the genome and its cellular and signaling environments, which ultimately occur at the level of chromatin, are the key to comprehending how cell-type-specific gene expression patterns arise and are maintained during development.
-Research in our laboratory is focused on understanding how information encoded by the genome is integrated with the transcriptional machinery and epigenetic regulation to allow for emergence of form and function during embryogenesis.
+Current Research and Scholarly Interests The precise and robust regulation of gene expression is a cornerstone for complex biological life.
+Research in our laboratory is focused on understanding how regulatory information encoded by the genome is integrated with the transcriptional machinery and chromatin context to allow for emergence of form and function during human embryogenesis and evolution, and how perturbations in this process lead to disease.